Kolangal (1995 film)

 Kolangal is a 1995 Indian Tamil-language drama film directed by I. V. Sasi.
-The film stars Jayaram and Kushboo.
+The film stars Jayaram and Khushbu.
 It was released on 15 September 1995.
+This was Sasi's final Tamil film as a director.

 Plot

-Ganga, a Tamil girl who doesn't know Hindi, looks for her friend Malini in Mumbai.
+Ganga, a Tamil girl who does not know Hindi, looks for her friend Malini in Mumbai.
 She then meets Bairavan, a Tamil man, who says that he knows Malini and Bairavan then sells Ganga to a brothel.
 The Tamil Nadu Police raids at the brothel to rescue Tamil women and they save most of them including the innocent Ganga.